 If you need assistance or if you have any registration-related questions, please contact the Mathematics Department by sending an email message to calculus (at) math (dot) ubc (dot) ca, including your full name and UBC student number.
 You will receive a response within three business days.

-3. What will happen if my interim grade in BC Principles of Mathematics 12 or equivalent is over 80% and I register for MATH 100, 102, 104, 180, or 184, but then my final MATH 12 grade is less than 80%?
-If you received an email message in June stating that you are qualified to take MATH 100, 102, 104, 180, or 184, then you will be allowed to remain in one of these courses.
-If you did not receive such a message and your final MATH 12 grade is substantially lower than 80%, you will be contacted by email by the Mathematics Department.
-If you do not have a score of 73% or higher in the BC provincial examination for Principles of Mathematics 12 then you will be required to write the UBC Mathematics Basic Skills Test before the end of the first week of classes in September.
-If you achieve an unsatisfactory score on this test, you will be required to take MATH 110 instead.
+3. What will happen if my interim grade in BC Pre-Calculus 12 or equivalent is over 80% and I register for MATH 100, 102, 104, 180, or 184, but then my final PREC 12 grade is less than 80%?
+If you are qualified to take MATH 100, 102, 104, 180, or 184, based on the PREC 12 grade recorded in the UBC Student Information System when you register, then you will be allowed to remain in one of these courses.
+If your final PREC 12 grade falls below 70%, you should consider switching to MATH 110 instead.
 Back to Questions

-10. Will taking MATH 110 instead of MATH 100, 102, 104, 180, or 184 delay progression through my program?
+9. Will taking MATH 110 instead of MATH 100, 102, 104, 180, or 184 delay progression through my program?
 All of MATH 110, 100, 102, 104, 180, and 184 are accepted as prerequisites for a follow-up course in first-year integral calculus, namely MATH 101, 103, and 105.
 Integral calculus courses are offered at UBC in the summer, so if your program requires such a course you may still take it before your second year.
 Please contact an advisor in your home faculty if you have further questions about implications for your degree program.
 Back to Questions